Septias/bachelor-thesis/main.typ

 ```

 Functions are subtyped as usual where $f_1: τ_1 -> τ_2$ is a subtype of $f_2: τ_3 -> τ_4$ if and only if $τ_1 < τ_3 "and" τ_4 < τ_2$.
-Records use the usual depth and width subtyping; variables are constraints based on usage.
+Records use the usual depth and width subtyping; variables are constrained based on usage.
 One important thing to note is the usage of levels to handle let-polymorphism correctly.

 === Levels
-Let-bindings and λ-bindings are two ways to add polymorphism to a program.
+Let-bindings and λ-bindings are two ways to introduce polymorphism to a type system.
 While let-bindings allow polymorphism by writing an expression once and using it in different places, λ-binding types are inferred from their usage in the function body. \
-To make let-bindings applicable in different places, they must be formalized with generalized ($forall$-quantified) type variables that can be instantiated at different types based on the let-bindings usage.
+To make let-bindings applicable in different places, they must be formalized with generalized (∀-quantified) type variables that can be instantiated at different types based on the let-bindings usage.
 Otherwise, it would not be possible to apply a function like $"id": a -> a$ to different types because the first application would lock the let-bindings type.\

 As soon as a let binding refers to λ-bindings, it can no longer be fully generalized as the λ-binding must not be variable.
 The only solution to this is a partial generalization that only generalizes a subset of all available expressions.
-Dolan @original accomplishes this by prefixing a type with bounds $[Δ] τ$ so that only the none-referred types are generalized.
+Dolan @original solves this problem by prefixing a type with bounds $[Δ] τ$ so that only the none-referred types are generalized.
 Parreaux @main takes another approach with levels, which is the practical way to achieve the same thing in a programming language.
 The initial level is 0 and increases once a let-binding is created.
 Every variable of that let-binding is then initialized with level + 1 to mark them as generalized.
-Upon instantiating that type scheme, only type variables with a level higher than the threshold are generalized (newly created).
+Upon instantiating that type scheme, only type variables with a level higher than the threshold are generalized (newly created variables).

 === Intersection and Union Types <union>
-Union and intersection types are used to model subtype relations between types on a distributive lattice where types are order $τ_1 <= τ_2$ when $τ_1$ subsumes the type of $τ_2$, i.e., is less general.
+Union and intersection types are used to model subtype relations between types on a distributive lattice where types are order $τ_1 <= τ_2$ when $τ_1$ is subsumed by the type of $τ_2$, i.e., is less general.
 The union between two types (also join) is the least upper bound between those types, and the intersection (meet) is the greatest lower bound. $top$ and $bot$ are the biggest (union) and smallest (empty) types, respectively, which engulf all other types.
 Subtyping with arbitrary bounds forms a directed constraint graph that may contain cycles and is hard to reduce.
 Using constraint types like $(α → "bool") → α → β → γ | α ≤ γ, β ≤ γ$ only redirects the problem to the programmer @original, which also not solves the problem.
 In his Ph.D. thesis, Pottier showed that when restricting intersections to negative (input) and unions to positive (output) positions, the constraint graph is bipartite and can be solved efficiently.
 To make this distinction, the distributive type lattice $cal(T)$ is split into two subsets of polar variables $τ^+$ and $τ^-$, which are annotated by their negative or positive position.
 This limitation also restricts the manual type definitions that programmers can write as a type definition like $"str" union.sq "int" -> "int"$ that describes a function taking an argument of either type `str` or `int` is in an illegal negative position.

 === Recursive Types <recursion>
 Recursive types are types of the form $μ α.
 (T -> α)$ that references themselves in their definition and can be unrolled indefinitely $T -> μ α.
 (T -> α)$, $T -> T ->μ α.
 (T -> α)$, $T -> T -> T -> ...$ @main.
 A practical example of a recursive type is the call-by-value Y-Combinator of ML that throws away its arguments and returns itself @original.
 This function is not typeable in ML at all, but SimpleSub and SimpleNix support it and could type it with any of the following types $T -> T, T -> (T -> T), T -> (T -> (T -> T), ...$.
 To concisely express this type, the recursive type $μ α.
 (T -> α)$ is needed.
 In MLsub, as specified by Lionel Parreaux @main, recursiveness is introduced with recursive let-bindings that can reference themselves in their definition.
-SimpleNix supports the same let-recursion and also recursion in set definitions.
+SimpleNix supports the same let-recursion and adds recursion in set definitions.
 By allowing recursion in sets and multi-let bindings, two types of recursion can happen: primitive recursion of the shown form that can be typed using $μ α.
 (T -> a)$ and mutual recursion between two types.
 While primitive recursion is allowed in Nix, mutual recursion is detected by the evaluator and results in an error.

 === Type Simplification
 Even though type-coalescing is enough to create principle types, types produced by type inference contain unnecessary structures and type variables, making the types bloated and hard to comprehend.
 A simplification step is thus needed to create usable types.
 While Dolan @original draws the line between types and finite automata, which enables one to leverage existing techniques for automata reduction, the SimpleSub Paper by Parreaux @main uses a more naive approach with a collection of hands-on reductions that can directly be applied to the output types.
 Even though the code was not shown in the paper and simplification was only briefly discussed, the associated repository provides simplification code that SimpleNix can leverage in the future.